Best Managed WordPress Hosting 2026: 8 Providers Compared (With Real Pricing)

 How We Evaluated These Hosts

 Not all "managed" hosting is equal — and that's the dirty secret nobody talks about.
-Here's the framework used to rank these eight providers:
+Here's the framework we used to rank these eight providers:

 - Performance: Average TTFB (Time to First Byte), uptime guarantees, server locations, CDN availability